jroettenbacher/phd_base/README.md

   * checkout the instructions for command line download [here](https://disc.gsfc.nasa.gov/data-access#windows_wget)
 - [x] change atmosphere file according to location -> uvspec does this automatically when lat, lon and time are supplied
   - [x] CIRRUS-HL: use midlatitude summer (afglms.dat) or subarctic summer (afglss.dat)
+- [x] use ocean or land albedo according to land sea mask
+- [ ] use altitude (ground height above sea level) from a surface map, when over land -> adjust zout definition accordingly
 - [ ] use self made surface_type_map for simulations in the Arctic
 - [ ] use sur_temperature for thermal infrared calculations (input from VELOX)
-- [ ] use altitude (ground height above sea level) from a surface map, when over land -> adjust zout definition accordingly
+- [x] include solar zenith angle filter
+- BACARDI
+- [ ] use surface_type_map for BACARDI simulations
-- [ ] use ocean or land albedo according to land sea mask
+- [ ] use surface temperature according to ERA5 reanalysis for BACARDI simulations

 #### libradtran_write_input_file.py